Bath lay suspended in the high-pressure water, his narrow form gliding down further into the lightless depths surrounding the glacier.

 The article even described how the ice caps were melting and would cause the sea levels to rise and the weather to become erratic.
 The disruption of the ocean currents would cause its own measure of problems.

 Bath was overwhelmingly impressed by the author’s acute knowledge of Global Warming.
 After finishing the page, Bath looked at the computer screen in awe.

 He digested the information he had learned, assuming that the page was factually accurate.

 Humans seemed to be the cause of the next mass extinction’s acceleration.
 He wouldn’t have believed it to be true, but from what he had seen of human civilizations, with their towering cities and electronics, he was inclined to accept that humans were, indeed, responsible.
 There was no superstition or mentioning of the gods in their assertions of culpability.

 The author had even outlined possible solutions, though they seemed ineffectual.
 At best, they seemed geared towards preventing further degradation of natural climatic conditions.
 There didn’t seem to be a plan to reverse the changes that had already occurred.
 The author mentioned environmental engineering as a means toward this end, but then stated that this method of climatic rectification had been proven ineffective.

 To Bath’s eye, the humans had given up.
 He snarled internally.

-If the humans couldn't reverse Global Warming, the current climate would persist and continue to change over time.
+If the humans couldn’t reverse Global Warming, the current climate would persist and continue to change over time.
 The glaciers, already melting, would continue to melt.
 The oceans would rise, the coral reefs would die, animals would starve, forests would burn down in dry fires.
-All of these things he has already seen happen in the past few years; he had also seen them happen before, many many years ago.
+All of these things he had already seen happen in the past few years; he had also seen them happen before, many many years ago.
 How long had it taken for the coral to return back then?
 Millions of years?